 Xi calls on persons with disabilities to draw strength from role models, pursue dreams

-BEIJING, May 16 (Xinhua) -- Chinese President Xi Jinping has called on persons with disabilities to draw spiritual strength from role models of self-reliance, overcome difficulties and challenges, and pursue their dreams.
+BEIJING, May 16 (Xinhua) -- Chinese President Xi Jinping has called on persons with disabilities to draw spiritual strength from role models, overcome difficulties and challenges, and pursue their dreams.

-Xi, also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, made the remarks in an instruction to a ceremony held on Friday to commend role models with disabilities and people who have made outstanding contributions in helping those with disabilities.
+Xi, also general secretary of the Communist Party of China (CPC) Central Committee and chairman of the Central Military Commission, made the remarks in an instruction to a gathering held on Friday to commend role models with disabilities and people who have made outstanding contributions in helping those with disabilities.

-The ceremony came as the country marks the 35th national day of assisting persons with disabilities, which falls on May 18 this year.
+The gathering came as the country marks the 35th national day of assisting persons with disabilities, which falls on May 18 this year.

+Xi noted that persons with disabilities are an important force advancing Chinese modernization, and they are also a special and vulnerable group that needs more support and attention.

+He urged efforts to further improve the social security net as well as the care and service system for those living with disabilities, and ensure their equal rights and interests.

 Photos